tripleo1/awesome/README.md

 - [jnode-revisited/magnusja-java-fs](https://github.com/jnode-revisited/magnusja-java-fs) - Various file system implementations based on the code of the JNode operating system
 - [jnode-revisited/nuix-java-fs](https://github.com/jnode-revisited/nuix-java-fs) - Various file system implementations based on the code of the JNode operating system
 - [jnode/jnode](https://github.com/jnode/jnode) - Code for the JNode operating system
+- [kaby76/AntlrVSIX](https://github.com/kaby76/AntlrVSIX) - AntlrVSIX is a language server for use with Visual Studio 2019, Visual Studio Code, and Gnu Emacs to support Antlr, Bison, and W3C EBNF grammars.
+In addition to the IDE extensions provided here, a command-line tool is available to refactor grammars in order to make them cleaner, more readable, and more efficient.
 - [madhephaestus/OmniscientDebugger](https://github.com/madhephaestus/OmniscientDebugger) - Bil Lewis' Omniscient Debugger for Java.
 Also known as ODB
 - [magnusja/java-fs](https://github.com/magnusja/java-fs) - Various file system implementations based on the code of the JNode operating system
 - [matthewmccullough/OmniscientDebugger](https://github.com/matthewmccullough/OmniscientDebugger) - Bil Lewis' Omniscient Debugger for Java.
 Also known as ODB